 Although New York City is one of the most diverse places in the world, it is by no means free of racial discrimination.
-The race discrimination lawyers at Akin Law Group are passionate about defending the rights of those who have faced race or color discrimination in the workplace.
-Nobody should have to put up with race discrimination in the workplace.
-If you believe that you have been unlawfully discriminated against due to your race or color at work, call our race discrimination lawyers at (212) 825-1400 to set up a free consultation with an experienced race discrimination lawyer.
+The lawyers at Akin Law Group are passionate about defending the rights of those who have faced race or color discrimination in the workplace.
+Nobody should have to put up with discrimination in the workplace.
+If you believe that you have been unlawfully discriminated against at work, call us at 646-817-8084 to set up a free consultation with an experienced employment lawyer.

 Title VII of the Civil Rights Act of 1964, § 296 of New York State Executive Law, and § 8-107 of theAdministrative Code of City of New York each provide protection to employees facing racial discrimination.
-With the passage of these laws, all aspects of your employment, including recruiting, hiring, advancement, termination, compensation, discipline, privileges and benefits are protected from racial discrimination in New York City, New York State and New Jersey.
+With the passage of these laws, all aspects of your employment, including recruiting, hiring, advancement, termination, compensation, discipline, privileges and benefits are protected from racial discrimination in New York City, New York State and throughout the Country.
 These laws also prohibits harassment, such as the use of racial jokes, slurs, or intimidation and retaliation against those opposing their employer’s discriminatory acts.

 Both race and color discrimination are covered under these statutes.
 Although race and color may overlap, they are by no means synonymous.
 Color discrimination can occur between individuals of different races/ethnicities, or between individuals of the same race/ethnicity.
 The statute does not provide a definition for the word “color,” but the courts define it as complexion, pigmentation, or skin tone.
 Therefore, color discrimination occurs when an individual faces discrimination on account of the color of his or her skin.
 Race discrimination concerns any characteristic that is associated, erroneously or not, with an individual’s race.
-If you believe that you have been unlawfully discriminated against due to your race or color at work, call our race discrimination lawyers at (212) 825-1400 to set up a free consultation with an experienced race discrimination lawyer.

-It may not always be immediately obvious that you have been the victim of racial discrimination in the workplace.
+It may not always be immediately obvious that you have been discriminated against.
 You may find yourself in a situation where you suspect that you have been treated unlawfully, but are unsure as to whether or not your concerns are valid.

-A large amount of contemporary race / color discrimination does not consist of overtly offensive beliefs, but rather subtle implicit attitudes that affect employment decisions.
+A large amount of contemporary discrimination does not consist of overtly offensive beliefs, but rather subtle implicit attitudes that affect employment decisions.
 Over time, negative employment decisions accumulate and can have a devastating overall effect on an employee’s career.
 Because of subtle discriminatory actions, two individuals of different races who have the same amount of skill and experience can end up in very different places with the passage of time.
 Here are several examples of subtle actions and situations that may indicate unlawful racial discrimination:

-If you believe that somebody at work is unlawfully discriminating against you due to your race or color, consider keeping a journal.
-An accurate record of the context and content of each incident can help you if you decide to file a EEOC complaint with a government agency or file a race discrimination lawsuit.
-Because race / color discrimination is often subtle, it may be difficult to determine whether you have a valid complaint.
-The experienced race discrimination lawyers at Akin Law Group can help you better understand how your race discrimination case will be viewed in a court of law.
+If you believe that somebody at work is unlawfully discriminating against you, consider keeping a journal.
+An accurate record of the context and content of each incident can help you if you decide to file a complaint with a government agency or file a lawsuit.
+Because discrimination is often subtle, it may be difficult to determine whether you have a valid complaint.
+The experienced lawyers at Akin Law Group can help you better understand how your case will be viewed in court.

 According to federal, state, and city laws, employers cannot segregate minority employees by physically isolating them from other employees or from customer contact.
 It is illegal for employers to relegate members of a minority to specific jobs or to exclude them from certain positions.
 Here are several examples of unlawful segregation and classification: